MEffenberger/IPK_1/README.md

 I have deliberately chosen a simple approach which combines procedural and object-oriented programming using only single instances of classes.
 Although the system is not overly complex, the classes are mainly used to encapsulate the basic logic of the system and to separate the concerns of the system.

-Through the utilization of smart pointers, the system is designed to be memory-efficient and to avoid memory leaks and segmentation faults.
+Through the utilization of smart pointers, the system is designed to be memory-efficient and to avoid memory leaks and other potential hazards.

 ### Configuration